mikaeljan/TechdegreePortfolio/README.md

 5. A new `dist` folder will appear in the root of this repo with optimized build up.
 6. At this point dist is already included.

-## To do
+## Further Implementations
-- About section
+1. About section
-- Fix images in projects
+2. full page carousel/slides?
-- SVG for social links
+3. SVG for social links
-- carousel
+4. carousel
-- responsivness
-1. Web Accessibility
-2. Web Optimization
+5. Web Optimization
-3. Add Google Email script - https://github.com/dwyl/html-form-send-email-via-google-script-without-server
+6. Add Google Email script - https://github.com/dwyl/html-form-send-email-via-google-script-without-server

 ## Contact
-For any questions please feel free to contact me:<br />
+For any questions please feel free to contact me:<br/>
 <a href="mailto:mikael.janek@gmail.com">mikael.janek@gmail.com</a>